In addition to dining in Spago's splendid main dining room, many guests enjoy casual lunches and suppers on the front café section.

 "I believe the most important thing about any restaurant anywhere is consistency, and positive word of mouth from customers.
 They serve as natural advertising which brings people back to the restaurant again and again.
 To me, the focus has to be great food, great service, in a beautiful environment," Puck said.

-When you are escorted to your table and meet Spago's genuinely friendly staff such as the eminently knowledgeable and welcoming general manager Oded Talmor, you'll get a glimpse of Puck's vision.
+When you are escorted to your table and meet Spago's genuinely friendly staff, you'll get a glimpse of Puck's vision.

 Spago's menu is a running list of highlights.
 Appetizers range from the Alsatian-influenced wood fired pizza with pancetta, onions and gruyere (chef Klein is from Alsace, France) to a delicate English pea soup with lobster, preserved lemons and marjoram cream.